The Lost Fleet: The Lost Fleet

 The Alliance has been fighting the Syndicate Worlds (a union of planets under a tyrannical, corporate-like government) for a century.
 After obtaining a "hypernet key" from a Syndic traitor, they send a large fleet through a hypernet gate to directly attack the Syndic home-world, but are ambushed by overwhelming Syndic forces.

 During the approach to the Syndic home-world, the fleet discovers the escape pod of Captain John Geary in an abandoned star system.
 Known as "Black Jack" in the present, his legendary exploits are taught to every schoolchild and he is revered for his heroic last stand in the early days of the war.
 The Black Jack Geary legend includes the expectation that one day he will return from the dead to lead the Alliance fleet to victory.
-Left as de facto fleet commander and with great reluctance takes it upon himself to lead the fleet to the safety of Alliance space.
+Left as de facto fleet commander, and with great reluctance, Geary takes it upon himself to lead the fleet to the safety of Alliance space.

 Geary is also forced to retrain the fleet to fight in formation instead of the "modern" free-for-all tactics of charging straight at the enemy, supposedly inspired by Geary's example at his famous last stand, caused by decades of attrition and loss of experience.
 Geary's attempt to change the fleet's culture causes tension with other senior officers, including one egomaniacal senior captain freed from a Syndic labor camp with a reputation almost as famous as Geary's, who proceeds to split off a portion of the fleet on a disastrous mission.

 To complicate the situation, a third faction wishes to stage a military coup upon the return of the fleet to Alliance space with Geary as dictator.
 Geary resists the temptation offered by this faction with great effort, though they continue to apply pressure to him throughout the series.